Upper Ashland Lake. Credit: Brian Teutsch/Flickr CC

 Distance: 5.5 miles round trip, 800 feet in elevation gain; Discover Pass required to park

 Kids will love: the opportunity to inspect beaver activity, dragonflies and tadpoles up close

-Editor’s note: This article was originally published in 2015 and updated for 2020.
+Editor’s note: This article was originally published several years ago and updated most recently for 2022.